awesomemotive/wp-mail-logging/CONTRIBUTING.md

 ## Making Changes

-* Fork the repository on GitHub
+* Fork the repository on GitHub.
+* Create a new branch like 'feature1'.
-* Make the changes to your forked repository
+* Make the changes to your branch.
-  * Ensure you stick to the [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards)
+  * Ensure you stick to the [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards).
   * Always leave the code cleaner than you found it.
 (The Boy Scouts Rule)
-* When committing, reference your issue (if present) and include a note about the fix
+* Reference your issue (if present) and include a note about the fix in the commit message.
-* If possible, and if applicable, please also add/update unit tests for your changes
+* If possible, and if applicable, please also add/update unit tests for your changes.
-* Push the changes to your fork and submit a pull request to the 'master' branch of the wp-mail-logging repository
+* Finally submit a pull request to the 'master' branch of the wp-mail-logging repository.

 ## Code Documentation

 * We ensure that every wp-mail-logging function is documented well and follows the standards set by phpDoc.
 * Please make sure that every function is documented so that when we update our API Documentation things don't go awry!
-	* If you're adding/editing a function in a class, make sure to add `@access {private|public|protected}`
+	* If you're adding/editing a function in a class, make sure to add `@access {private|public|protected}`.

 At this point you're waiting on us to merge your pull request.
 We'll review all pull requests, and make suggestions and changes if necessary.